smetzdev/gatsby-starter-storybook-tailwind/README.md

 12. **`README.md`**: A text file containing useful reference information about your project.

+13. **`designtokens.js`**: This file contains js objects represinting style-measures used in your project

+14. **`.babelrc`** This file contains custom babel configuration and your config for [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver)

+15. **`tsconfig.js`** This file contains Typescript configuration and your vs-code config for [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver)

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).
 Here are some places to start: